-The F-2 visa is one of Korea's most flexible long-term residency statuses, allowing holders to work in nearly any occupation without employer sponsorship.
+The visa is one of Korea's most flexible long-term residency statuses, allowing holders to work in nearly any occupation without employer sponsorship.
 But 'F-2' is not a single visa — it covers multiple subtypes (F-2-1 through F-2-7) for very different situations.
 Understanding which subtype applies to you is essential for planning your path to long-term residency in Korea.

 These subtypes cover specific circumstances where a foreigner has strong ties to Korea but does not fit into a standard work or family visa: